-Further work: Currently, the switch from private to shared ownership of vehicles is not fully incentivised or realised in the transition to electric mobility as would have been envisaged in policy visions.
+Currently, the switch from private to shared ownership of vehicles is not fully incentivised or realised in the transition to electric mobility as would have been envisaged in policy visions.
 New business models should go further from the traditional focus of economic sustainability and support behavioural changes.
 For example, economic incentives can be used to encourage EV users to provide the flexibility needed, to book charge points and energy in advance, and to use shared EVs.
 The use of technology in combination with such business models must be further explored.

-- D3.4 Final Business Model Designs

-- D8.5 Viable Business and Replication Plans

-- Beniamino Di Martino, Dario Branco, Luigi Colucci Cante, Salvatore Venticinque, Reinhard Scholten & Bas Bosma.
+- D3.4 Final Business Model Designs - O D8.5 Viable Business and Replication Plans - Beniamino Di Martino, Dario Branco, Luigi Colucci Cante, Salvatore Venticinque, Reinhard Scholten & Bas Bosma.
 Semantic and knowledge based support to business model evaluation to stimulate green behaviour of electric vehicles' drivers and energy prosumers.
 J Ambient Intell Human Comput (2021).

-6 e.g. Hall, S, Shepherd, S and Wadud, Z (2017) The Innovation Interface: Business model innovation for electric vehicle futures.
+emerged which have sought to further analyse and expand our knowledge of mobility charging.
+These have been promoted, and trialled on an increased but limited sustained return on investment as public authorities, in the use of public e.g. Hall, S, Shepherd, S and Wadud, Z (2017) The Innovation Interface: Business model innovation for electric vehicle futures.
 Report.
-University of Leeds, Leeds, UK. https://eprints.whiterose.ac.uk/111115/1/11167 SEE electrical vehicles report WEB.pdf
+University of Leeds, Leeds, UK. https://eprints.whiterose.ac.uk/11115/1/11167\SEE\electrical\vehicles\report\WEB.pdf